Fir Clump Stone Circle: Description

-Fir Clump Stone Circle consisted of coarse sarsen megaliths, arranged as a double concentric circle.
+Fir Clump stone circle consisted of coarse sarsen megaliths, arranged as a double concentric circle.
 The archaeologists David Field and David McOmish noted that the circle appeared to be "slightly oval in outline".
 The outer ring, which was found to be fragmentary, measured 107 m by 86.5 m in diameter.
 The inner ring measured 86.5 m by 73.7 m and was flattened on the northern side.

 Around 125 m to the west of the circle was a stone row measuring 102 m in length that was aligned on a north/north-west to south/south-east axis.
-The fact that Fir Clump Stone Circle was double concentric mirrors the Winterbourne Bassett Stone Circle, which was similarly found to consist of two concentric rings; it is also possible that the Coate Reservoir Stone Circle consisted of a double circle.
+The double concentric circle mirrors the Winterbourne Bassett Stone Circle, which was similarly found to consist of two concentric rings; it is also possible that the Coate Reservoir site had a double circle.

 Discovery and destruction

 In the late nineteenth century, the antiquarian A. D. Passmore wrote two notebooks in which he discussed archaeological sites in Wiltshire.
 He recorded a local tradition that there had been a large stone circle near the railway bridge outside Swindon Old Town and the old Marlborough road to Ladder Hill.
 He also recorded that the circle had been broken up about thirty years prior and that he did not know how many stones had been part of the circle.
-He added that many small pieces of sarsen could be found at the circle.
-The contents of Passmore's notebooks and their references to Fir Clump Stone Circle were not published until 2004, after they had been purchased by the Wiltshire Archaeological and Natural History Society.
+He added that many small pieces of sarsen could be found at the site.
+The contents of Passmore's notebooks and their references to Fir Clump stone circle were not published until 2004, after they had been purchased by the Wiltshire Archaeological and Natural History Society.

 In an 1894 article in The Wiltshire Archaeological and Natural History Magazine, Passmore briefly mentioned the presence of "a number of sarsens, which may or may not have formed part of a circle", at Hodson, which is adjacent to Burderop Wood.
 He added that a line of stones appeared to emerge from this putative circle and head in the direction of Coate.
 In 2000, Burl listed this description as a reference to the Fir Clump ring, although in Passmore's notebooks, published in 2004, the antiquarian differentiated the Fir Clump and Hodson examples as separate circles.

-Fir Clump Stone Circle was rediscovered in 1965 by the borough surveyor Richard Reiss, who noted that at the time the sarsen stones were fallen.
+Fir Clump stone circle was rediscovered in 1965 by the borough surveyor Richard Reiss, who noted that at the time the sarsen stones were fallen.
 He produced a plan of the site as it then existed.
 In 1969, these stones were removed during construction of the M4 motorway.
 Burl called this destruction "a megalithic tragedy".